sarikakalpeshnanda-ai/E-commerce-analytics-database/README.md

 - Two low-stock products (below `reorder_level`) to exercise inventory queries.
 - Customers spread across 7 countries and 3 segments (`regular`, `vip`, `wholesale`).

-Feel free to extend `seed_data.sql` with more rows — every query in this project will scale automatically.

 ---